-To be diagnosed with hyperactive-impulsivity ADHD, your child must exhibit at least four of the following symptoms for at least six months:
+To be diagnosed with hyperactive-impulsivity ADHD, your child must consistently exhibit most of the following symptoms for at least six months:

 - Often blurts out answers before the whole question has been stated

-- Often has difficulty waiting in lines or awaiting his turn in group play
+- Has difficulty waiting in lines or waiting his turn

 - Often interrupts